 *At national average rate of $0.168/kWh. **Depends on number of units and usage.

 The clear winner for most homeowners is the heat pump water heater.
 Despite a higher purchase price, its 10-year total cost of ownership is $1,500–$3,000 less than a standard tank.
-With the 30% federal tax credit (up to $2,000), the upfront premium is essentially free — you pay less from day one.
+The federal Section 25C tax credit ended for equipment placed in service after Dec 31, 2025 (OBBBA); state and utility rebates, plus IRA Home Energy Rebates where your state has launched them, can help offset the higher upfront cost — check DSIRE or your state energy office for programs that apply to you.

 Heat Pump Water Heater Savings by State